-Example 7: (3 ports per pin, 5 sections straight through).

-SectionA SectionB SectionC

-SectionD

-SectionE

-Port1 >-----< >-----< >-----< Port2

-SectionF

->----< Port3

-[Begin ICM Model] MyModelExample7

-ICM_Model_Type SLM_Quiescent

-[Tree Path Description]

-Model_PinMap = MyModelPinMapA

-Section M=1 SectionA

-Section M=1 SectionB

-Section M=1 SectionC

-Section M=1 SectionD

-Fork

-Section M=1 SectionF

-Model_PinMap MyModelPinMapB

-EndFork

-Section M=1 SectionE

-Model_PinMap MyModelPinMapC

-.

-.

-[End ICM Model]

-Keyword: [Nodal Path Description]

-Required: Yes

-Argument: None

-Sub-params: N_section, Model_NodeMap

-Description: This keyword marks the beginning of a nodal path description.

-It contains the information on how two or more nodes are

-'''

-connected.
+Model_PinMap MyModelPinMapB [End ICM Model] Example 7: (3 ports per pin, 5 sections straight through).
+SectionA SectionB SectionC SectionD SectionE Port1 >-----< >-----< >-----< Port2 SectionF |>----< Port3 [Begin ICM Model] MyModelExample7 ICM_Model_Type SLM_quiescent [Tree Path Description] Model_PinMap = MyModelPinMapA Section Mult=1 SectionA Section Mult=1 SectionB Section Mult=1 SectionC Section Mult=1 SectionD Fork Section Mult=1 SectionF Model_PinMap MyModelPinMapB End_fork Section Mult=1 SectionE Model_PinMap MyModelPinMapC [End ICM Model] Keyword: [Nodal Path Description] Required: Yes, if [Tree Path Description] does not exist Sub-params: N_section, Model_NodeMap Used By: [Begin ICM Model] Uses: [ICM Node Map] Description: This keyword marks the beginning of a nodal path description.
+It contains the information on how two or more nodes are connected.
 The nodal description style allows for any arbitrary topologies to be described.
 Nodes define the connection points where the conductors of two or more sections are joined together, or where the path is interfaced to the outside world.
 Please note that single connections (dangling ends) at nodes are also permitted.
 Thus nodes can represent any connection points, including pins (on either side of connectors, packages, or sockets), pads and bumps of a die (where the connections to the package or printed circuit board are made), or the ends of either side of interconnect sections of printed circuit boards.
 An interconnect path may have one or more sections where each section is described by RLGC, or S-parameter matrices.
 Multiple sections within a path description may be connected in any arbitrary manner by using the usual node naming techniques.
 Please note that the swath features cannot be used with this keyword.

-Usage Rules: There must be one and only one path description keyword between a [Begin ICM Model] and [End ICM Model] keyword pair.
+Usage Rules: The [Nodal Path Description] keyword may appear multiple times in the file, however it may appear only once between each pair of [Begin ICM Model]/ [End ICM Model] keywords.

 The [Nodal Path Description] and [Tree Path Description] keywords are mutually exclusive and only one of them can be used between a [Begin ICM Model] and [End ICM Model] keyword pair.
 However, these keywords may appear more than once and may be used together within one file.